 The Gifford Homestead is a must-visit kid-friendly food experience while in Capitol Reef.

-This kid-friendly Capitol Reef restaurant is inside a rustic cabin-like building with indoor picnic tables, rocks on the floor and a firepit in the center.
-Itโs a very cool setting for a bbq shack indeed.
-The smoked meat sold here is excellent (ribs, chicken, salmon, steak, etc) and the side dishes are equally high quality.
+The Torrey Grill & BBQ is a kid-friendly Capitol Reef restaurant with a very cool setting.
+It’s set inside a rustic cabin-like building with indoor picnic tables, rocks on the floor and a firepit in the center.
+The smoked meat sold here is excellent (ribs, chicken, salmon, steak, etc.) and the side dishes are equally high quality.ย

-Donโt be fooled by the casual location and setting though โ this is fine dining.
+Donโt be fooled by the casual location and setting though; this place is closer to barbecue with chef-level technique than a typical roadside BBQ stop.
 Chef Peter Cole is a graduate of The Culinary Institute of America (with honors) and has settled in Utah to explore his passions for hiking and barbecue.

 Given the fine dining element of the Torrey Grill BBQ, the prices are higher than a typical BBQ shack in Utah and the portions are smaller (an order of ribs is 1/4 rack).
 Again, they were excellent ribs, but we wish there were about 9 more ribs on our plates โ haha!

-Gotta admit – it was very unique and a pretty damn good pizza… In addition to the creative Indian pizzas, they also carry the full slate of normal pizzas as well.
+We must admit, it was very unique and a pretty darn good pizza… In addition to the creative Indian pizzas, they also carry the full slate of normal pizzas as well.

 Where to Stay in Capitol Reef with Kids